 The Ohio Community Theatre Association is a statewide service organization whose main purpose is to serve the needs of its member theatres.
 Membership is open to any community theatre in the state of Ohio or in neighboring states within 50 miles of the Ohio state border.

 Each member theatre has a delegate who acts as a liaison and generally meets with other theatre delegates within their region.
-Each of the six (6) regions in the state has one or more Regional Representative(s) who meet with the delegates in their region at least four (4) times a year.
+Each of the eight (8) regions (Central, East, North, Northeast, Northwest, Southeast, Southwest and West) in the state has one or more Regional Representative(s) who meet with the delegates in their region at least four (4) times a year.
 These Regional Representatives serve on the Board of Directors of the organization along with eighteen (18) members elected at large at the Annual Meeting held during the Annual Conference over Labor Day weekend.

 The Board of Directors is divided into four areas with each chaired by an officer of the Board.
 The areas and some of the committees included are: